rokucommunity/rokucommunity.github.io/src/pages/whats-new/2023-11-November.md

 ### Findings
 - **logging issues:** Most of the complaints were focused on the logging side of things.
 The telnet debugger allows a developer to start a debug session, then press the home button to exit the app, and then use the remote to reconnect to the app again.
 Since the vscode extension monitors the telnet output, launching the app with the remote would cause vscode to "reattach" to the new debug session.
 With the debug protocol this is not possible, because a debug protocol session is terminated when the app shuts down.
 We are investigating some creative under-the-hood ways of replicate this type of behavior with the debug protocol.
 - **long launch timeouts:** We introduced (and fixed) a long timeout bug when sideloading.
 Now that we're doing a `device-info` request on every launch, if the device can't be found, vscode would appear to do nothing for up to 2.5 minutes.
+Now it only waits about 5 seconds.
 (Read more about this issue [here](#shorten-the-timeout-for-device-info-query-on-launch))
 - **popups are annoying:** we had to modify the popups to show up less often because they were becoming annoying.
 We figured most people would choose the debug protocol to test it out, but that was not the case, so we made some changes in [#522](https://github.com/RokuCommunity/vscode-brightscript-language/pull/522) to reduce the frequency of the popup for telnet users too.
   ![image](https://github.com/rokucommunity/vscode-brightscript-language/assets/2544493/e275e500-9fc4-471a-976e-3aaa6c140e94)

+After a month of testing, we decided to turn this feature back off.
+The debug protocol is still available by setting `enableDebugProtocol: true` in your launch.json.
 We hope to fix these issues and run another test at some point in the new year, once we are confident we've addressed most of the pain points.
-We are still confident that the debug protocol be the most efficient and effective way to debug Roku apps due to its stability and dependability, but we need to make sure our implemention maintains feature parity with the telnet debugger.
+We are still confident that the debug protocol be the most efficient and effective way to debug Roku apps due to its stability and dependability, but we need to make sure our implementation maintains feature parity with the telnet debugger.

 ## Shorten the timeout for device-info query on launch
 <!-- 2023-11-13 (for v2.45.3 released on 2023-11-15), https://github.com/RokuCommunity/vscode-brightscript-language/pull/525 -->
-As part of [the telemetry tracking update](#telemetry-tracking-for-roku-os-version), we now do a device-info request at the tart of every launch request, in order to discover certain features of your device (is dev mode enabled, what OS is the device running, etc).
+As part of [the telemetry tracking update](#telemetry-tracking-for-roku-os-version), we now do a device-info request at the start of every launch request, in order to discover certain features of your device (is dev mode enabled, what OS is the device running, etc).
 However, we forgot to set a reasonable timeout on that request.
 It was previously set to 2.5 minutes.
 We've now adjusted that to a much more sensible 5 seconds.

 We now show a statusbar loading animation while this query is running.
 In most cases, this request should only take 20-100ms.
-If it takes longer, that's typically indiciative of a much bigger issue like the device being offline or inaccessible on the network.
+If it takes longer, that's typically indicative of a much bigger issue like the device being offline or inaccessible on the network.

 ![loading-picker](https://github.com/rokucommunity/vscode-brightscript-language/assets/2544493/ef64921e-fe2e-40f2-9858-980d46fb0e46)